Play the City (Sydney): NSW Artists and Musicians Round Two guidelines

 Internet Relay users: Connect to NES then ask for (02) 8289 6520.

-Play the City (Sydney) supports individuals, venues and arts organisations to present live performance in the Sydney CBD* in Summer 2020/21.
+Play the City (Sydney) supports individuals, venues and arts organisations to present live performance in the selected areas of the Sydney CBD* in the first half of 2021.

-You can apply for up to $10,000 towards a one-off or series of live performances to be held in the CBD of Sydney.
+You can apply for up to $50,000 towards a one-off or series of live performances to be held in the selected regions of the CBD of Sydney.

 There is a potential that outcome notifications and payments for the successful recipients may not occur until after their activity/ies have taken place.
 Please only apply if this will not be issue.